The Vikings Return

 Paying this large tribute set a precedent, but evidently failed to provide much of a respite.
 The next year, i.e. 992:

 … the king and all his councillors [witan] decreed that all the ships that were of any worth should be gathered at London-town [Lundenbyrig].
-And the king then committed the leading of the force to Ealdorman Ælfric and to Earl Thored, to Bishop Ælfstan, and to Bishop Æscwig;[*] and they were to try whether they might anywhere abroad [i.e. away from land] entrap the army. —
+And the king then committed the leading of the force to Ealdorman Ælfric and to Earl Thored, to Bishop Ælfstan, and to Bishop Æscwig;[*] and they were to try whether they might anywhere outside [i.e. offshore] entrap the army. —

 — Then sent Ealdorman Ælfric, and directed the army be warned; and then in the night when they should have joined battle in the day, he departed by night from the force, to his great disgrace; and the army then escaped, except one ship, the crew of which was there slain.
 And then the army met the ships from East Anglia and from London, and they [the Vikings, surely?] there made a great slaughter, and took the ship, all armed and equipped, in which the ealdorman was [i.e. had been].